 The true fans of the game will tell you, "That's the beauty of Kenshi, the power to choose and create your own stories.
 The freedom to do whatever you want, however you want!"

-Wanna be a martial arts God?
+Want to be a martial arts god?
 Do it!

 An Early R.I.P.

 Now I have been saying this, over and over I have said it, that the game is one of the hardest I have ever played and you need a ton of patience.
 I am not joking around in any capacity when I say it, because the amount of things in the game that will kill you and your people are innumerable.
 If it isn't the gaping wound where your arm used to be bleeding you out, then it will be one of the many species of wildlife gnawing on your unconscious body.